Interactions-HSG/GEAR/GEAR-4-HAR/README.md

 ## GazeData

-The raw gaze data collected with the Microsoft HoloLens 2 and the Pupil Core can be found in their respective folders ([/RawGazeDataFromHL2](https://github.com/Interactions-HSG/GEAR/tree/main/GEAR-4-HAR/GazeData/RawGazeDataFromHL2) and [/RawGazeDataFromPupilCore](https://github.com/Interactions-HSG/GEAR/tree/main/GEAR-4-HAR/GazeData/RawGazeDataFromPupilCore)).
+The raw gaze data collected with the Microsoft HoloLens 2 and the Pupil Core can be found in their respective folders: [/RawGazeDataFromHL2](https://github.com/Interactions-HSG/GEAR/tree/main/GEAR-4-HAR/GazeData/RawGazeDataFromHL2) and [/RawGazeDataFromPupilCore](https://github.com/Interactions-HSG/GEAR/tree/main/GEAR-4-HAR/GazeData/RawGazeDataFromPupilCore).

 ## AR Application